 - Chill the dough briefly if your kitchen is warm

-- Remove cookies while centers still look soft
+- Remove cookies while the centers are still soft

-- Let cookies cool on the tray for best texture
+- Let cookies cool on the tray for the best texture

 Common Mistakes to Avoid